+Students will log in to the computers using their UNM user id and password to begin computer use.
 Please do not store your work on the computer.
 This would be a serious breach of confidentiality for clinic reports and a violation of your own privacy for other work.
 Always save your work to an external storage device (e.g., a USB "thumb" drive/memory stick) and delete any files you may have created on the hard drive.
 The hard drive will be cleaned of student files regularly, so you run the risk of losing any files you have not saved externally.
+Students must log out following use of the computer.